Nebulaz7/gen-z.js/web/docs/docs/index.md

 ## What is Gen-Z.js?

-Gen-Z.js is a revolutionary mini JavaScript framework designed for the modern web developer who values simplicity and speed.
+Gen-Z.js is a revolutionary JavaScript library designed for the modern web developer who values simplicity and speed.
 It empowers you to build interactive web applications using nothing but HTML attributes – no JavaScript knowledge required.

 ## The Problem We Solve